 - His irrigation system is credited for bringing about widespread agricultural development in India, and he also financed many of his projects.

 During his rule, Firoz Shah Tughlaq tried to suppress revolts and did his part for the welfare of the empire.
 His efforts were met with mixed reviews.
-The following are some of his major accomplishments and the most important aspects of his reign-
+The followings are some of his major accomplishments and the most important aspects of his reign-

 - Feroz is more famous for commissioning buildings of architectural shapes that were seen as unconventional during his era.
 He is also considered the father of the irrigation system in India.
 He channelized rivers to provide water through canals to a large part of the country.